mystor/ducky/doc/infer.md

 # Type Inference Algorithm

-The type inference algorithm is based off of the Algorithm W for the Hindley-Damas-Milner Type System.
+The type inference algorithm is based off of the [Algorithm W](http://prooftoys.org/ian-grant/hm/milner-damas.pdf). for the Hindley-Milner Type System.

 ## Unify